ahoymarcus/nextjs-myjs-tech-blog/articles/it-governance-and-management-overview-2022-03-27.md

     3.2.
 Key Elements from the IT Strategic Planning
     3.3.
 Errors in Planning
 4. ##### COBIT
+    4.1.
+4 Funcionalities from COBIT 5
+    4.2.
+5 Principles from COBIT 5
+    4.3.
+Advantages from the COBIT Framework
 5. ##### PMBOK
 6. ##### ITIL
 7. #####